Department of Health

 There are strict requirements for the use of restrictive practices in residential aged care.
 Informed consent needs to be given by the care recipient, or a substitute decision-maker if the care recipient lacks capacity to give that consent.

-Informed by sector consultation, the Victorian Government is proposing to establish a hierarchy of substitute decision-makers similar to the Commonwealth's current interim arrangementExternal Link .
-This means there will not be significant changes from current practices.
+Informed by sector consultation, the Act will establish a hierarchy of substitute decision-makers similar to the Commonwealth's current interim arrangementExternal Link .
+This means there will not be significant changes from current requirements.

-The Aged Care Restrictive Practices (Substitute Decision‐maker) Act 2024 will only apply in Victorian residential aged care services delivered under the Commonwealth's Aged Care Act 1997.
+The Aged Care Restrictive Practices Substitute Decision‐maker Act 2024 will only apply in Victorian residential aged care services delivered under the Commonwealth's Aged Care Act 1997 (which will soon be replaced by the Aged Care Act 2024).

-More information will be available before the Bill takes effect.
-However if you have questions, you can email the Aged Care Policy team at Vic_AgedCare@health.vic.gov.au.
+The Victorian Department of Health will be developing prescribed forms and factsheets on requirements under the Act, prior to its commencement.
+However, if you have questions you can email the Aged Care Policy team at Vic_AgedCare@health.vic.gov.au.

 If you are living in residential aged care, or have loved ones in residential aged care, and want to know about informed consent for restrictive practices, speak to your facility or visit the Aged Care Quality and Safety CommissionExternal Link website.